LookLotsOfPeople/spotify-discord-bot/README.md

 you will notice that the bot creates a config file in which there is a section for `token` and `ownerId`.
 Both of these will be given by your discordapi page.

+## How to Use
+1. Join a Voice Channel the Bot has Access and Permissions to Join
+2. Double click on `spotifyDiscordBot.jar`
+3. To Close: Direct Message the Bot `exit`.

 ## Known Issues
 Issue | State
 ----- | -----